 Where to stay

-In Islamorada you find both exclusive and more simple places to stay in Florida Keys.
-But no matter where in Islamorada you stay you’re always close to water.
+On Upper Matecumbe Key you find both exclusive and more budget-friendly places to stay in Islamorada.
+But no matter where in Islamorada you stay, you’re always close to water.

 - Islander Resort – Popular oceanfront resort.